 Can or should a drug addict drink alcohol?

 This comes up frequently in recovery circles.
 Typically after the person has drunk and had a bad result.

 One saying, that may tell the story, is that if you scratch an addict underneath you find an alcoholic.

 The great illusion of any addicted person is that the will find some other substance, some other process out there that will allow them to feel those same highs, to reach for a new solution to avoid their problems and be able to handle that substance.

 Lots of addict’s alibi that alcohol is legal so there should be no problem with their using it.
 Truth is that the legal drugs cause the most damage.

 Alcohol is a drug, make no mistake about that.
 It alters thinking.
 Whether you have had a problem with alcohol in the past or not, alcohol will turn off the part of the brain that tells you “HAY STUPID, DO NOT DO THAT.”

-For most people in substance use or abuse recovery the drugs or the alcohol are not the problem.
+For most people in substance use or abuse recovery, the drugs or the alcohol are not the problems.
 The drugs, alcohol, gambling or addictive sex become the solution.
 The problem is that the user does not know how to live life without the thing or activity they have become dependent upon.